Swing Time: A Swing Dancing, Time Warping Story (a novella)

 Johnny and Buck know their enemy on Guadalcanal and can seek him out in the shadows of the jungle.
 Back home in Marsh Point, however, the enemy of uncertainty is also in the shadows, but it cannot be subdued as easily.
 It will be difficult to give thanks on Thanksgiving Day, 1942.

 The Secret of Their Midnight Tears is available in paperback or for your Kindle at Amazon.
 Remember, reviews are always helpful!
-The paperback retails for $7.50 while the e-versions are only $1.99.
+The paperback retails for $8.00 while the e-version is only $0.99.
 The e-version contains helpful links to historical events and cultural references of the time.

 What they’re saying about The Secret of Their Midnight Tears: